SillyFreak/typst-etikett/README.md

 This template helps you print onto label sheets with rectangular grids of labels.
 It provides you with a grid of rectangular regions that you can draw label content into, potentially customizing the content of each individual label.

 The main features are the following:
-- configure the page dimensions to match the label sheet from your manufacturer: margins, number of labels per row and column, gutters between labels
+- configure the page dimensions to match the label sheet from your manufacturer: margins, orientation, number of labels per row and column, gutters between labels
   - "upside-down" support for cases when the paper should be put into the printer flipped 180°
 - configure label layout: optional subdivision of labels into sub-labels, soon: content orientation (equivalent to [`page.flipped`](https://typst.app/docs/reference/layout/page/#parameters-flipped))
   - "debug" mode in which label edges are shown